Spicy Sichuan Vegan Potstickers: Spiced with bright Sichuan peppercorns, these simple vegetarian potstickers are anything but ordinary!

 I typically start my recipe development process by raiding my spice cabinet for inspiration, and this time it was no different.

-To satisfy my need for ALL FLAVOR ALL THE TIME, I spiced the potsticker filling with dried scallions, onion flakes, garlic powder, and freshly ground Sichuan peppercorns.
+To satisfy my need for ALL FLAVOR ALL THE TIME, I spiced the filling for the vegetable potstickers with dried scallions, onion flakes, garlic powder, and freshly ground Sichuan peppercorns.

 Sichuan peppercorns are my latest addiction; the spice is subtle and almost has a citrus vibe to it.
 You don’t really notice the spice until you’re done eating and the tip of your tongue is a little tingly.
 I’m now keeping my grinder on the dinner table next to the salt and pepper.
 It’s good on everything but pancakes.